SILVERRUSH. XIII. A Catalog of 20,567 Ly$\alpha$ Emitters at $z=2-7$ Identified in the Full-depth Data of the Subaru/HSC-SSP and CHORUS Surveys: Results and Discussion

 \subsection{Matching with Spectroscopic Catalogs}

-To further ensure the validity of our catalog, we cross-match our LAEs with galaxies and AGNs in publically available spectroscopic catalogs \citep{Ouchi2008,Saito2008,Lilly2009,Ouchi2010,Willott2010,Coil2011a,Mallery2012,Masters2012,Newman2013,LeFevre2013,McGreer2013,Willott2013,Shibuya2014,Kriek2015,Liske2015,Sobral2015,Banados2016,Hu2016,Momcheva2016,Toshikawa2016,Wang2016,Hu2017a,Jiang2017,Masters2017,Suzuki2017,Tasca2017,Yang2017d,Harikane2018,Hasinger2018,Jiang2018,Lee2018,Pentericci2018,Scodeggio2018,Shibuya2018laelab,Sobral2018,Calvi2019,Harikane2019,Higuchi2019,Kashino2019fc,Masters2019,Lyke2020,Onodera2020,Zhang2020b,Ono2021} and our past spectroscopic observations with Magellan/IMACS \citep[PI: M. Ouchi; Ouchi et al. in preparation;]{Ono2018,Harikane2019}, using a matching radius of 1.0\arcsec.
-In our photometric catalogs of LAEs, we identify 50, 8, 13, 136, 33, and 1 spectroscopically confirmed LAEs at $z=2.2$, 3.3, 4.9, 5.6, 6.6, and 7.0, respectively.
+To further ensure the validity of our catalog, we crossmatch our LAEs with galaxies and AGNs in publicly available spectroscopic catalogs \citep{Ouchi2008,Saito2008,Lilly2009,Ouchi2010,Willott2010,Coil2011a,Mallery2012,Masters2012,Newman2013,LeFevre2013,McGreer2013,Willott2013,Shibuya2014,Kriek2015,Liske2015,Sobral2015,Banados2016,Hu2016,Momcheva2016,Toshikawa2016,Wang2016,Hu2017a,Jiang2017,Masters2017,Suzuki2017,Tasca2017,Yang2017d,Harikane2018,Hasinger2018,Jiang2018,Lee2018,Pentericci2018,Scodeggio2018,Shibuya2018laelab,Sobral2018,Calvi2019,Harikane2019,Higuchi2019,Kashino2019fc,Masters2019,Lyke2020,Onodera2020,Zhang2020b,Ning2020a,Ono2021,Ning2022a} and our past spectroscopic observations with Magellan/IMACS \citep[PI: M. Ouchi; M. Ouchi et al. in preparation;]{Ono2018,Harikane2019}, using a matching radius of 1.0\arcsec.
+In our photometric catalogs of LAEs, we identify 50, 8, 13, 181, 36, and 1 spectroscopically confirmed LAEs at $z=2.2$, 3.3, 4.9, 5.6, 6.6, and 7.0, respectively.
 The properties of these sources, including their spectroscopic redshifts, are listed in Table \ref{tab:spec} in Appendix \ref{sec:ap:specmatch}.
-Figure \ref{fig:zhist} shows the redshift distributions of the spectroscopically identified sources, along with filter transmission curves displayed with thick colored curves.
-The peaks of the distributions show slight offsets toward the lower redshift side compared to the filter transmission curves.
+Figure \ref{fig:zhist} shows the redshift distributions of the spectroscopically identified sources, along with filter transmission curves displayed with thick-colored curves.
+The peaks of the distributions show slight offsets toward the lower-redshift side compared to the filter transmission curves.
 This well-known behavior is caused by the asymmetric Ly$\alpha$ line profile and Lyman break, which lead the Ly$\alpha$ red wing and UV continuum redward of the Lyman break of LAEs at lower redshifts to contribute more to the NB flux \citep{Ouchi2008, Kashikawa2011}.
-We also show the slightly shifted transmission curves, as in \citet{Ono2021}, with thin colored curves that better match the redshift distributions.
+We also show the slightly shifted transmission curves, as in \citet{Ono2021}, with thin-colored curves that better match the redshift distributions.
 The amounts of the shifts are $-0.01, -0.02, -0.03, -0.02$, and $-0.01$ for the NB387, NB527, NB718, NB816, and NB921 filters, respectively.
 This reasonable agreement between the redshift distributions and the transmission curves further assures the reliability of our selection.